osmond/garmin-dashboard-ajo/README.md

 # Garmin Dashboard AJO

 A small dashboard that collects your Garmin activity data.
 The backend is an Express API that stores daily summaries in InfluxDB and exposes history endpoints.
-A Next.js app displays the results.
-Tailwind CSS and shadcn-ui are preconfigured.
+The frontend lives in `frontend-next` and is a Next.js app styled with Tailwind CSS and shadcn-ui.

 ## Quick start